anyaevostinar/anyaevostinar.github.io/classes/257-f23/lab-psycopg2.md

 ## datasource.py
-You should create a file named `datasource.py` in your ID4 repository.
+I've provided a file named `datasource.py` in your ID4 repository.
-This file will be responsible for connecting your database to your Flask app.
+This file is responsible for connecting your database to your Flask app.

-1. In that file, you should first import the module we'll be using and the configuration file that you will make on stearns:
+1. In that file, there are two import statements, the first imports the module we'll be using and second is the configuration file that you will make on stearns:
     ```python
     import psycopg2
-    import psqlConfig as config
+    import ProductionCode.psqlConfig as config
     ```

-2. It's best to structure this file in an object-oriented style, so you should first make a class called `DataSource`:
+2. This file is structured in an object-oriented style, so there is a class called `DataSource`:

     ```python
     class DataSource: